I'll never forget the moment. Every hair on my arm stood up. My face flushed red and my heart pounded so hard I felt it in my throat.

 As a youngish mom, I didn't know what I was doing on so many occasions.
 I still sometimes question the right discipline technique, the right words, the right learning opportunities.
 But, then and now, I know what I want for my boys.

 My response that day was a forced smile and simply, "You're ABSOLUTELY right.
 I pray every day they'll be mama's boys."

-Because to me that means they'll WANT to be around their mom.
+Because to me that isn't a negative title.
+To me, it means they'll WANT to be around their mom.
 They'll trust me, they'll confide in me, they'll respect me, and they'll include me in their lives.
 They'll feel loved and not judged by me.
 They'll look forward to our time together and not bothered by it.
 They'll know our relationship means support, and honesty, and love.